iam-veeramalla/python-for-devops/README.md

 ## Day 15: Github-JIRA intergration Project - (Project-4) - (Part-2)
 - Introduction to Flask.
 - Write your first API in python.
-- How to handle API calls and deploy your API to a server.
+- How to handle API calls and deploy your API to a server?
 - Practice exercises and examples:
   - Example: Write a Python API which listens on a github comment and creates a ticket in JIRA.